moucha19/DS4-DB-Type-C/README.md

 * Almost drop-in replacement **for JDS-040**
     + Original dimensions are maintained
     + Screw hole is in the right spot
-    + However, you still need to enlarge the connector hole in the controller case
+    + However, you still need to enlarge the connector hole in the controller case - obviously
 * Compatible with USB-C to USB-C cables
 * Board schematic is as close as possible to the original
 * All components can be purchased from [LCSC](https://www.lcsc.com/)